Posted by Robert Half Finance & Accounting on Saturday, April 15, 2017 - 00:00 | Follow me

-When Kathleen Downs talks to job seekers about the choice between public accounting and private accounting, she emphasizes what an important career choice it is.
+When Kathleen Downs talks to job seekers about their accounting career path, she emphasizes the important choice to be made between public accounting and private accounting.
 It involves considerations about personality traits, long-term goals, salary aspirations, work environments and job outlooks.

-First, she touches on the basics: "If you want to work for an individual company in a specific industry, you should go into corporate — also called private or management — accounting," says Downs, a recruiting manager for Robert Half Finance & Accounting.
+First, the recruiting manager touches on the basics: "If you want to work for an individual company in a specific industry, you should go into corporate — also called private or management — accounting," she says.
 "If you want to work for a company that provides accounting services to others and gain experience working with a variety of businesses, that would be public accounting."

-The demand is great for both types of accounting, with salaries on the rise.
+The demand is great for both types of accounting, with salaries on the rise in 2017.
 Whether you’re a new graduate entering the workforce for the first time, or you’re considering a career change, here’s what you need to know about the fields of public accounting and private accounting.

 Variety vs. consistency in accounting jobs